Anne Royall Newman papers

 Scope and Contents

-The Anne Newman papers is a small (single-file) collection of materials collected by a professor of English at the University of North Carolina at Charlotte in the late twentieth century, and concern mostly her knowledge of the work of Adrienne Rich, a feminist writer and poet.
+The Anne Newman papers are a small (single-file) collection of materials collected by a professor of English at the University of North Carolina at Charlotte in the late twentieth century, and concern mostly her knowledge of the work of Adrienne Rich, a feminist writer and poet.

 - 1976 - 1979

 Conditions Governing Access

 Some material may be copyrighted or restricted.
 It is the patron's obligation to determine and satisfy copyright or other case restrictions when publishing or otherwise distributing materials found in the collections.